olindefolter/Particles-being-driven-over-quasiperiodic-substrates/README.md

 The main analysis focuses on **particle type 2**, corresponding to the mobile particle population.

-Trajectory files may be compressed as:
+Trajectory files may be compressed as GNU zip:

 ```text
 .lammpstrj.gz